Review and approval for the Affordable Child Care Benefit

 You will present your case at the hearing.
 You will only be able to present testimony in support of the information that was shared with the ministry at the time of the reconsideration decision.
 You can also have someone represent you or help you make your case.

-A representative for the Ministry of Children and Family Development will present the ministry’s case.
+A representative for the Ministry of Education and Child Care will present the ministry’s case.
 They will not have authority to make decision in the case.

 The appeal panel will confirm or cancel the ministry's decision.
 Based on the documentation presented and any supporting testimony, the panel will make a final decision and put it in writing.
 A majority decision is normally made within five business days of the hearing.
-A copy of the final decision will be sent to you and and the Ministry of Children and Family Development.
+A copy of the final decision will be sent to you and and the Ministry of Education and Child Care.

 If you were already receiving the Affordable Child Care Benefit, you may be eligible to continue receiving it while you wait for the outcome.